DCC Importer Inputs

 Supported Software

-On the cloud platform we are using 3ds Max 2025 and V-Ray 6, but we do support the processing of files created by older versions of both Max and V-Ray.
+On the Web Platform we are using 3ds Max 2025 and V-Ray 6, but we do support the processing of files created by older versions of both Max and V-Ray.
 Additionally, you may choose to run older versions of either, when running the CLI on your own infrastructure.

 Note that visual differences might occur in relation to the application version they were originally created on, due to changes/updates to 3ds Max and/or V-Ray.